staciemckee/portfolio/README.md

-Selected Technical Writing samples for a Government audience
+Excerpted Technical Writing samples for a Government audience